 15. The clean white marbles of Taj Mahal are slowly getting tarnished to a shade of yellow because of the pollution.

-To conserve the monument, government declared a radius of 4,000 square miles around the Taj Mahal as an environment protected zone, and only electric vehicles are allowed in the area.
+To conserve the monument, the government declared a radius of 4,000 square miles around the Taj Mahal as an environmentally protected zone, and only electric vehicles are allowed in the area.

-16. Taj Mahal had an unsual security system to protect itself from bomber planes.
+16. Taj Mahal had an unusual security system to protect itself from bomber planes.

 Fake scaffoldings and structures were erected around the monument to dupe the German, Japanese, and Pakistani bomber pilots in various timelines of the 19th century.